CESNET/Nemea-Supervisor/README.md

 Coverity Scan: [![Coverity Scan Build Status](https://scan.coverity.com/projects/6190/badge.svg)](https://scan.coverity.com/projects/6190)

 This module allows user to configure and monitor Nemea modules.
-User specifies modules in xml configuration file, which is input for the Supervisor and it is shown and described down below.
+User specifies modules in xml configuration file, which is input for the Supervisor and it is shown and described in the section "Configuration file".